What a week this year has been!

 - You may purchase more than one for future years.

 - It does not have to be in Tahoe – remember I fly free so when our lives get back to normal, I can come visit.

-- I will offer the same discount for headshots and commercial lifestyle and branding sessions.
+- Headshots and commercial lifestyle and branding sessions are also available.
 You can read more about those services here.

 - Questions?
 Contact me here.

 Places I am already planning on being in the second half of 2020 and 2021: Bay Area, Temecula/SoCal, Detroit, Bend/Portland, Tennessee, Connecticut, New York (upstate and the city), Nola, Austin, Dallas.